Additive structure of totally positive quadratic integers: Abstract

 \section{Abstract}

 Let $K=\bQ(\sqrt D)$ be a real quadratic field.
-We obtain a presentation of the additive semigroup $\cO_K^+(+)$ of totally positive integers in $K$; its generators (indecomposable integers) and relations can be nicely described in terms of the periodic continued fraction for $\sqrt D$.
+We consider the additive semigroup $\cO_K^+(+)$ of totally positive integers in $K$ and determine its generators (indecomposable integers) and relations; they can be nicely described in terms of the periodic continued fraction for $\sqrt D$.
 We also characterize all uniquely decomposable integers in $K$ and estimate their norms.
 Using these results, we prove that the semigroup $\cO_K^+(+)$ completely determines the real quadratic field $K$.